-Palliative care can be as easy or complex as it needs to be to meet the needs of the pet and human family.
-Some palliative care patients benefit from massage, therapeutic laser, acupuncture, chiropractic, and physical rehabilitation techniques (for more information on these therapies, see the handouts "Veterinary Acupuncture," "Therapeutic Massage," "Therapeutic Laser," "Veterinary Chiropractic Care," and "Veterinary Rehabilitation Medicine").
+Palliative care can be as easy or complex as necessary to meet the needs of the pet and human family.
+Some palliative care patients benefit from massage, therapeutic laser, temperature therapy (heating or cooling devices), acupuncture, chiropractic, and physical rehabilitation techniques.
+For more information about these therapies, see the handouts "Veterinary Acupuncture," "Therapeutic Massage," "Therapeutic Laser," "Veterinary Chiropractic Care," and "Veterinary Rehabilitation Medicine".

-It is impossible to create a one size fits all palliative care plan that would benefit every pet.
-Instead, it is useful to think in terms of what an individual requires to feel as well as he or she can, despite their ongoing medical issues contributing to the end-of-life process.
+It is impossible to create a standard palliative care plan that benefits every pet.
+Instead, it is useful to consider what a pet requires to feel as well as possible, despite ongoing medical issues contributing to the end-of-life process.

-The key is to work closely with your veterinarian to identify those problems that may be compromising your pet's quality of life.
-Dr. Alice Villalobos, a veterinary oncologist, has created a quality-of-life scale that can be used to provide a somewhat objective method for evaluating the very subjective experience of day-to-day living.
-The quality-of-life scale is designed to be used at home for periodic reevaluation and to help guide discussions with your veterinarian.
+The key is to work closely with your veterinarian to identify those problems that may compromise your pet's quality of life.
+Dr. Alice Villalobos, a veterinary oncologist, has created a quality-of-life scale that provides a somewhat objective method for evaluating the very subjective experience of day-to-day living.
+The quality-of-life scale is designed to be used at home for periodic re-evaluation and to help guide discussions with your veterinarian.
 See the handouts "Quality of Life at the End of Life for Your Dog" and "Quality of Life at the End of Life for Your Cat" for a description of this scale.

 When does palliative care become hospice care for pets?

-In reality, the terms palliative care and hospice are often used interchangeably when discussing end-of-life care for pets.
-Unlike physicians, veterinarians can release their patients from unmanageable suffering with the gift of humane euthanasia.
+"Palliative care" and "hospice" are often used interchangeably when discussing end-of-life care for pets.
+Veterinarians are fortunate in that they can release their patients from unmanageable suffering with the gift of humane euthanasia.

 The model of hospice in human medicine involves companioning the dying person until his or her life ends.
 For animals, however, we recognize that we do not need to allow them to endure pain and discomfort to death.
 We have the opportunity, obligation, and responsibility to use palliative care techniques to allow pets to live until they die, and when living becomes unbearable, to provide them with a peaceful, pain-free passage from this life.

-Palliative care allows us to provide a window of ongoing life and happiness between the time when we withdraw treatment of disease with the intention of cure and shift our focus to managing symptoms instead.
-It is a model for care that zeros in on day-to-day happiness and interaction.
+In palliative care, we stop trying to cure disease and shift our focus to managing symptoms.
+It is a model for care that focuses on day-to-day happiness and interaction.